jamilurrahman12/proxmox/README.md

 You can create a cluster on any of those 3 nodes via the web interface (**Datacenter → Cluster**).
 Here, we're going to create cluster on PVE-1 node.

 Note: Use a unique name for your cluster.
 This name cannot be changed later.
-The cluster name follows the same rules as node names.

-Under Datacenter → Cluster, click on Create Cluster.
+Under **Datacenter → Cluster**, click on **Create Cluster**.
 Enter the cluster name and select a network connection from the drop-down list to serve as the main cluster network (Link 0).
 It defaults to the IP resolved via the node’s hostname.

 <img width="822" height="211" alt="image" src="https://github.com/user-attachments/assets/b35b22a8-0422-4829-bb8c-bff846339a67" />